-THE LIGHT..OF THE DAY - This double expression emphasizes that the Thessalonians had learned so much about the gospel and were so active in spreading it, that they surely were not people who knew or cared little about the Lord's coming.
+children of light - This double expression emphasizes that the Thessalonians had learned so much about the gospel and were so active in spreading it, that they surely were not people who knew or cared little about the Lord's coming.
 Therefore, it was unthinkable that the last day would find them unprepared like those who lived in the darkness of ignorance and unbelief.
 (PBC)